Where Did the Kinds Walk?

 The Clock Starts — But the Climate Doesn't Stop

-The Arabian corridor closes gradually between approximately year 900 and year 1,300.
-The narrow coastal strip thins as sea levels rise and the interior aridification intensifies.
-The Bab el-Mandeb crossing closes around the same period.
+The Arabian corridor closes gradually.
+The model dates the opening but not the closing — closure follows the slower return of water and sediment to the deepened basins — but the corridor is demonstrably closed today.
+The narrow coastal strip thins as relative sea level rises and interior aridification intensifies.
+The Bab el-Mandeb crossing closes in the same gradual process.
 Africa is isolated from the Eurasian trunk.

-At closure, Africa's founding fauna has been filtered by the Arabian corridor and has occupied the continent for roughly 700–1,100 years.
+By the time the corridor closes, Africa's founding fauna has been filtered by the Arabian corridor and has occupied the continent for centuries.
 The kinds that passed the aridity filter — large, mobile, metabolically flexible — have spread across the continent.
 They carry reduced genomic diversity (corridor bottleneck plus serial founder effects across Africa's vast area) but retain enough latent capacity for extensive diversification under Africa's diverse internal geography.

 The settling climate reshapes Africa continuously after closure:

-• Years 900–1,500 (corridor closed, still wetter than modern): Sahara still partially green.
-Large megafauna and their predators expand across a connected continent.
+• Years 900–1,500 (still wetter than modern; corridor closing): Sahara still partially green.
+The corridor closes somewhere in or after this window — the model does not fix the date.
+Large megafauna and their predators expand across the continent.
 Bovid radiation begins as habitats start to differentiate.
 Internal barriers forming but not yet impassable.

 • Years 1,500–3,000 (Sahara expands, internal barriers harden): The Sahara transitions to full desert, isolating North African populations from sub-Saharan ones.
 Congo Basin densifies into closed-canopy rainforest, trapping primate and forest-specialist populations.
 Savanna and grassland expand.
 Arid-adapted expressions (gazelle, oryx) are fixed.
 The internal geographic mosaic that drives Africa's spectacular radiation takes its modern form.